2024 Therapeutic Retreats

 -Parent of 5 year old boy with reactive attachment disorder.

 Horse Play is a service specifically for children who are adopted or in long term, stable foster placements and their families.
-It can be offered as a course of six, hour long weekly sessions or as a five day residential course.
-This program is based on the Hooves for the Heart method created by the world-renowned instructor Terena Thomas as a result of growing up in a therapeutic parenting environment and it uses attachment-based therapeutic parenting principles.
+This five day residential course is based on the Hooves for the Heart method created by the world-renowned instructor Terena Thomas as a result of growing up in a therapeutic parenting environment and it uses attachment-based therapeutic parenting principles.

-Run by our Equestrian Director, Lindsey Crosbie, the only Hooves for the Heart method trained instructor in the whole of the UK, Horse Play is designed to help children and young people to bond with and trust their care givers, aid emotional regulation and help the brain to heal from trauma by interacting with equines on the ground as well as utilising their movement.
-Parental support and participation is required.
+Run by the only Hooves for the Heart method trained instructor in the whole of the UK, Horse Play is designed to help children and young people to bond with and trust their care givers, aid emotional regulation and help the brain to heal from trauma by interacting with equines on the ground as well as utilising their movement.
+Carergiver support and participation is required.

 Horses can help young people heal from trauma by providing natural consequences from a non-judgmental learning partner who will only interact fruitfully with them when they are calm, compassionate and congruent.
 Horses stimulate the senses in a myriad of ways, providing calming input for an overwrought amygdala.
 Their movement is soothing, helping to regulate emotions, develop the limbic system and light up new areas in brains affected by trauma.
 Stroking, grooming and riding horses releases oxytocin.
 When a child and their parents interact together with a horse, this feel-good hormone facilitates family bonding.
 Parents and instructors work as a team to ensure children feel safe, supported, able to understand healthy boundaries and form relationships based on trust.